GuillaumeM92/La-Bouygue/readme.md

 * Make a reservation, modify it or delete it
 * View other people's reservations on the calendar
 * Create new discussions, read other people's discussions, post comments..
+* Attach a picture to any form
-* View the user Profile and change the profile picture
+* View any user Profile and change your profile picture
 * Create and view new activities to do during the holidays
 * Read the latest important informations about the house
 * Create and view what work there is to do inside and outside the house
 * See the budget for each year, watch contributions progress
+* Activate New Users (Admin only)
+* Update Budget and Funding (Admin only)
 * Logout

 ## Built With